-However, for particular companies, it may be beneficial to leverage a BYOL (bring your own license) model, which can provide some significant savings.
+However, for particular companies, it may be beneficial to leverage a BYOL (bring your own license) model, which can provide big savings.

-Only the Azure SQL Database service offers a BYOL model for managed instances, if desired.
+Only the Azure SQL Database service offers a BYOL model for Managed Instances.

 Amazon RDS SQL Server currently does not provide a BYOL licensing model due to restrictions imposed by Microsoft.

-AWS RDS SQL Server and Azure SQL DB there are specific limitations, some are inherent to the database version.
+AWS RDS SQL Server and Azure SQL DB there are limitations, some are inherent to the db version.

 The Amazon AWS RDS SQL Server implementation offered the closest compatibility to an on-premise deployment.

-Microsoft released the Azure SQL Managed Instance competes on feature parity with it and provides near compatibility.
+Microsoft release of the Azure SQL Managed Instance competes feature wise and provides near compatibility.

 On the other end, the Azure SQL single database offers a pure PaaS implementation designed explicitly for cloud-born applications.